Power purchase agreements

 We want to build lasting relationships with our customers and are able to offer PPA contracts for up to 15 years.

-We understand that flexibility and agility are essential to success, which is why our team is available to assist you from the initial stages of the PPA process to the finalisation.
+We understand that flexibility and agility are essential, which is why our team is available to assist you from the initial stages of the PPA process to the finalisation.

 Beatrice Offshore Wind Farm